 The Company primarily leases facilities under operating leases.
 For leases that contain rent escalation or rent concession provisions, rent expense is recorded on a straight-line basis over the term of the lease.
 The difference between the rent paid and the straight-line rent expense is recorded as current and non-current deferred rent liability, as appropriate on the consolidated balance sheets.
-Rent expense for operating leases was \$8.7 million, \$8.7 million, and \$11.3 million for the years ended March 31, 2017, 2018 and 2019, respectively.
+Rent expense, exclusive of sublease income, for operating leases was \$8.7 million, \$11.3 million, and \$14.0 million for the years ended March 31, 2018, 2019, and 2020, respectively.
+Sublease income was \$2.5 million, \$4.3 million, and \$4.5 million for the years ended March 31, 2018, 2019, and 2020, respectively.

-Restructuring expense
+Restructuring Expense